 This quick fix for radiator leaks allows you to keep on going while plugging up small leaks so you can top off your fluid again and get back home to do a full repair.

 Silver Seal is a similar product, though it’s a powder and not a liquid.

-In either case, it’s a good idea to have a can of one of these in your repair kit when you go off road for just such an emergency.
+In either case, it’s a good idea to have a can of one of these in your emergency radiator repair kit when you go off road.

 2. A Low-Pressure Radiator Cap